Ban on Cash - Coming to America?

 On September 29, 2016, the total of these reserves shown to exist were $3.802 trillion dollars.
-At the time of this writing, that amount has fallen to $3.5 trillion.
-In just over 3 month’s time, $300 billion of currency has vanished from the U.S. financial system.
 At the same time, the M2 Money Supply, consisting of . . .

-M1 plus savings deposits, small denomination time deposits, Individual Retirement Accounts (IRA) and Keough balances at depository institutions, and balances in retail money market mutual funds.
+M1 (includes physical currency) plus savings deposits, small denomination time deposits, Individual Retirement Accounts (IRA) and Keogh balances at depository institutions, and balances in retail money market mutual funds

 In this context, cash is already gone.
 You can hardly blame cash for the tremendous bubbles that have been blown up in our financial system.
 In fact you could make the case that digital money, has enabled the expansion of the biggest debt bubbles in the history of history.

 The amount of cash circulating in our multi trillion dollar system could be compared to a bag of quarters circulating in Disney World.
 If Disney World were dependent solely on the circulation of a bag of quarters throughout the park, it would not be long before all the rides would have to shut down.
 What remains are merely tattered remnants of a flourishing society.
 As these last remnants of cash finally disappear so too will our protection against wealth destruction.